jpluimers/GExperts/Documentation/Readme.txt

   etc. should support UNICODE files just fine.
 Also included are some shutdown optimizations, removal of all known memory leaks, and other minor tweaks.
   All GExperts forms use the OS default font face/size.
 You can also override the UI font in the General tab of the settings.
 - Grep Search: There is a new regular expression engine that supports a large subset of the Perl regular expression syntax.
 Grep can now search and replace files in ANSI, UTF-8, and UTF-16 formats in Delphi 2009.
 The stay on top feature was removed when running inside the IDE, since it could hide modal dialogs.
+Allow searching within previously matched files (John Hansen).
 - Hide/Show Non-Visual Components: This new tool allows temporarily hiding non-visual components on a form, so you can visualize the form as it will appear at runtime.
 - Editor Experts: The main menu contains a submenu item for each editor expert now in Delphi 8 or later.
-- Favorite Files: Supports preview of jpg, png, and gif files if the VCL supports it in your IDE version.
+- Favorite Files: Supports preview of jpg, png, and gif files if the VCL supports it in your IDE version, supports select all for files and move up/down for folders.
 - Code Proofreader: Should be slightly more accurate with fewer false positive corrections made to your code.
+- To Do List: Display the category and owner for to do items, indicate items marked DONE, support more priorities (Pestasoft, Erik).

 VERSION 1.32 (September 11, 2007)